anchor/fleet-magento-docs/docs/tutorial/staging-environment.md

 ## Unit/User/Load Testing

-Given *environents are all built off the same infrastructure template and machine image* you are guaranteed any unit/user or loading testing performed in staging will behave ecactly the same as in production.
+Given *environments are all built off the same infrastructure template and machine image* you are guaranteed any unit/user or loading testing performed in staging will behave exactly the same as in production.
 Further to that each environment is totally independent of one another and you can create/destroy them on demand so testing seamlessly becomes part of the deployment process.

 Fleet instantiates environments using an identical blueprint to that of